Porsche argues New York is not the forum for suit by hedge funds

-NEW YORK (Reuters) - A lawyer for Porsche Automobil Holding SE (PSHG_p.DE) urged a New York state appeals court to overturn a lower court decision allowing 26 hedge funds to sue the German automaker in the state.
+NEW YORK, Nov 29 (Reuters) - A lawyer for Porsche Automobil Holding SE urged a New York state appeals court to overturn a lower court decision allowing 26 hedge funds to sue the German automaker in the state.

 The hedge funds filed lawsuits last year claiming they lost $1 billion as a result of what they called Porsche’s deceptive manipulation of the market for Volkswagen AG shares in 2008.